by Texas Homesteader ~

 Okra Grows During Hot & Dry Summer Months

 RancherMan & I love, love, LOVE fried okra.
 Of course we try to eat fried foods in moderation only.
-These 4 plants should allow me to harvest slowly and have an okra-fry later.
+The 4 plants in my garden should allow me to harvest slowly and have an okra-fry later.
 But how do I prepare and preserve it until we’re ready?

 Each morning when I let the chickens out of their coop I stop by the garden and harvest anything that’s ready.

-Into a freezer bag I’ve placed an okra-coating mixture:
+Into a freezer bag I’ve placed a savory okra-coating mixture:

 Flour